-The Appalachian Rural Development Philanthropy Initiative (ARDPI) is an ARC-funded initiative that works to build capacity, community and philanthropy in distressed Kentucky counties.
-This work is committed to helping distressed Kentucky communities create an infrastructure that engages local people in communities and builds the capacity of the region through prudent stewardship of resources, thus supporting the growth of local wealth through permanent community endowments.
+The Appalachian Rural Development Philanthropy Initiative (ARDPI) is an ARC-funded initiative.
+It works to build capacity, community and philanthropy in distressed Kentucky counties.
+This work aims to create an infrastructure that engages local people in communities.
+It builds the capacity of the region through prudent stewardship of resources.
+This in turn supports growth of local wealth through permanent community endowments.
 ARDPI is a shared effort among seven organizations:

 Discover what you can do.
 Plan a legacy for tomorrow.

 The Appalachian Rural Development Philanthropy Initiative Consultants Program provides short-term, philanthropy-related technical assistance.
 It does this at a nominal cost to communities in Appalachian Kentucky.
 It aims to reach communities committed to promoting local philanthropy development.
 The program supports bringing philanthropy professionals to the community for activities focused on:

 - Various training topics related to creating philanthropic structures in Appalachian Kentucky

 Please note: the funds cannot be used for fundraising activities or continuing legal education.